 - If Anti-Spam was trained, the message will be scanned using iBayes technology.
 The self-training iBayes algorithm calculates the probability of a message being spam based on the frequency of phrases typical of spam found in message text.

 Message analysis determines the probability of its being spam expressed as the spam rate value.
 The Spam or Probable spam status will be assigned to a message depending upon the specified threshold values of the spam rate.
-Besides, the product adds by default to the field of spam and potential spam messages the label [!!
+Besides, the product adds by default to the Subject field of spam and potential spam messages the label [!!
 SPAM] or

 [!!
 Probable Spam].
 Then each message will be processed in accordance with your rules defined for e-mail clients.